 Amber graduated from Occidental College with a bachelor’s in Urban & Environmental Policy

 What do you do at the Campaign?
-Spread knowledge on what the campaign does & stands for, so some of what you see on social media (follow us!), in your inbox (subscribe to our newsletter!), and more.
+Spread knowledge on what the campaign does & stands for, so some of what you see on social media (follow us!), in your inbox (subscribe to our newsletter!), our publications, our website, and more.

 What else gets you up in the morning?
-Environmental justice & vegan food.
+My pets demanding food and their morning walks.

 What do you do in your downtime?
 Make great vegan food, repair clothes, and take very long walks.